1995parham-teaching/interviews/questions/README.md

   - Django includes a **signal dispatcher** which helps decoupled applications get notified when actions occur elsewhere in the framework.
     In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
-    They’re especially useful when many pieces of code may be interested in the same events.
+    They're especially useful when many pieces of code may be interested in the same events.

 ## Golang